zeki-ozen/MobileAppDevelopment/mobile_final_project_EN.md

 - Has its code under version control (Git),
 - Includes a basic but meaningful user interface (UI).

-> **Note:** The choice of technology is flexible (e.g., Android (Kotlin/Java), iOS (Swift), Flutter, React Native, etc.).
-However, the selected tech stack and architecture will be taken into account in the evaluation.

 ---

 ## 2. Deliverables